How many forms of Norwegian?

 You will find the text quite demanding if you are not a language nerd, but we want to give the ones who are interested the opportunity to learn more.

-You can skip reading if you are not interested and go directly to the next step .
+You can skip reading if you are not interested and go directly to the grammar exercises for this week .

 The main points in the article are: